Rust assembly generation: Mapping a bool vector to an owned string vector

 ; The following three lines are used to set the alignment to 1 byte before the call to the de-allocation function.

-mov rdx, rsi ; Copy the length of the input vector to rdx.
+mov rdx, rsi ; Copy the input vector length to rdx.

 not rdx; Invert the bits of rdx.
 The objective is to set the MSB to 1.